arsakhar/hugo-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am an academic researcher with a passion for problem solving and innovation in healthcare.
-I am currently utilizing novel MRI imaging techniques to elucidate the etiology of Alzheimer's disease.
-As an extension of this work, I am also developing a virtual reality game to remediate cognitive decline in older adults.
-I have expertise in brain imaging, virtual reality, game development, and data science.
+I am a Data Scientist with a strong background in programming, applied statistical data analysis, and applying ML algorithms to medical imaging.
+I also have 5+ years’ experience in neuroimaging, virtual reality, software development, game development, and conducting clinical trials.
 I am a collaborative researcher who excels in multi-disciplinary environments.